k-burns/construct/README.md

 Coding (and life) can be challenging.
 Sometimes it's nice to share your problems with a little buddy?
 Having a physical rubber duck is nice, but sometimes they aren't always available.

 Fret not!
-Cosntruct-A-Duck lets you color, name, and save a little 3-D pal to tell your worries to.
+Construct-A-Duck lets you color, name, and save a little 3-D pal to tell your worries to.

-Login and save your buddies to your 'nest' and come back visit them later.
+Login and save your buddies to your 'nest' and come back to visit them later.

 ## Ready to get started?